At the age of 54, after being an evangelical Protestant all my life, I joined the Catholic Church.

 So to my amazement I discovered that here was a church that had everything I was looking for in all my church hopping: biblical faithfulness and deep worship.

 My focus had changed.
 I was no longer running from the Anglican Church -- or from any Protestant denomination; I was eagerly running to the Catholic Church, and I would continue this journey even if all the problems in the Anglican Church were fixed.

-So I decided to join the Catholic Church as soon as possible, even if I had to come in as an individual rather than in a group.
+So I decided to join the Catholic Church as an individual rather than in a group.